-The publisher's solution manual for the 15th edition containing worked-out solutions for selected EOC exercises (mostly the odd-numbered) can be found in Mastering in the "Study Area" in the course menu (on the left-hand side).
-I'm working on getting the full solutions manual from the Publisher.
-There is a link on Carmen for the 14th edition solutions manual which has solutions for every EOC exercise (see "Textbook End-of-Chapter Exercises and Solutions Manuals" module).
-Most of the problems in the 15th edition are the same.
-I've included an Excel file which correlates the 15th and 14th edition EOC exercises.
+The publisher's solution manual for the 15th edition containing worked-out solutions and explanations for every EOC exercise is on Carmen.
+See the "Textbook End-of-Chapter Exercises and Solutions Manuals" module.
 Use the solutions manual to check your answers after doing each problem (do not do a whole bunch before checking to see if you're doing them correctly).
 Having the solutions allows you to check your work for every single EOC exercise.
 Do not simply read the solutions and use them as a crutch rather than using them to help you learn the material.